Diving and Marine Conservation Trip

 - Beach Clean-ups: Weekly beach and island trash/plastic removal on islands of the Belize Barrier Reef.

 Depending on the season and length of stay you might not take part in all of these activities above but it is a good bet that you will experience most of them.
-Check out this short video, Volunteering with ReefCI, to get an overall feel for what you will experience.
+Check out our video library to see all our videos to get an overall feel of what you can expect!